 The DFW metroplex is one of the largest points of distribution and logistics in the United States.
 North Lake’s specialized courses in warehouse, traffic, transportation management, storage and distribution, and inventory control give you a competitive edge in this booming job market.

-Take logistics online this winter!
+Take logistics online

-, or view NLC's slate of winter offerings
+, or view NLC's catalog's and schedules

 Learn more about logistics